soham04/grocers-bay/readme.md

 ### Remaining Tasks
 - [ ] Add SSL certificate for HTTPS support
 - [ ] Integrate with the frontend (Waiting for SSL support)
+- [ ] Add Horizontal scalling to the pods
 - [ ] Integrate Kafka for inter service communication
 - [ ] Write unit tests
 - [ ] Improve error handling